jackmaden/philosophybreak/src/pages/articles/the-stoics-on-what-to-do-when-the-world-feels-broken/index.md

 >Be like a vine that produces grapes without looking for anything in return.

-Stoic cosmopolitanism operates on the belief — the hope — that a grand collective of such vines will build a better world, a world more aligned to the rational order of the cosmos.
+Stoic cosmopolitanism operates on the belief — the hope — that a grand collective of such vines will build a better world, a world more aligned to the rational order of the cosmos (_logos_).

 Describing it as a _hope_ might, in a Stoic context, be controversial; but I don’t mean the kind of passive hope that yearns for better times and is devastated if they don’t arrive.
 Such careless attachment is, of course, anathema to the Stoic.